Bethany Allen-Ebrahimian, Founding President, ICJA

 Ana Swanson, Founding Vice President, ICJA

 Ana Swanson writes about trade and international economics for The New York Times.
 She previously covered trade, economics and the Federal Reserve for the Washington Post.
-Before that, she served as the editor-in-chief of China Economic Review magazine and has written articles for Foreign Policy, The Atlantic, Forbes, CNN, and other publications.
+Before that, she served as editor-in-chief of China Economic Review magazine and wrote for Foreign Policy, The Atlantic, Forbes, CNN, and other publications.
 She has an M.A. in International Relations with a concentration in International Economics and China Studies from the Johns Hopkins School of Advanced International Studies and a B.A. from Northwestern University.
-Ana worked and studied in China from 2004 to 2013.
+Ana studied and worked in China from 2004 to 2013.

 Matt Schiavenza, Founding Vice President, ICJA

 Matt Schiavenza is the senior content manager at Asia Society, where he oversees all editorial content for the organization's global and New York websites.
 He is a contributor to The Atlantic, where he previously served as editor of the China Channel, and has published articles in The New Republic, Fortune, the Daily Beast and other publications.
 From 2004 to 2010, he lived in three cities across China and worked as a research analyst, teacher and freelance writer.
 Matt has a Masters in International Affairs from Columbia University and a B.A. from University of California, San Diego.